sheila-anne/sheila-anne/src/pages/writing-desk/2020-11-10-5-steps-to-support-your-well-being.md

 It’s no secret that I have a love for movement.
 I crave a good fitness challenge, I am a certified yoga instructor, and I love sharing my playtime with others.

 Movement can be challenging, yes, but aim for something that gets you excited too!
-Perhaps for you that’s trail walking, leisurely strolling, zumba, powerlifting, or parkour.
+Perhaps for you that’s trail walking, leisurely strolling, zumba, power-lifting, or parkour.
 You’ll never know what you’ll fall for until you try.
 I have a friend who recently tried pole dancing and now she’s hooked!

-The best thing about movement - it looks different for every single human.
+The best thing about movement — it looks different for every single human.
 And even then it looks different depending on the day. 🏃🏻‍♀️🤸🏻‍♂️🚴🏻‍♀️

-When I was younger I understood movement as exercise and competitive sport.
-If I was moving it was for the purpose of “working out” and getting stronger, faster, more competitive.
+When I was younger, I understood movement as exercise and competitive sport.
+If I was moving, it was for the purpose of “working out” and getting stronger, faster, more competitive.

 Now I know better.
 Movement is what fuels and channels my energy, emotions, and mind.

 Movement has changed depending on my circumstances, passion, and even relationships.
 I got into long-distance running because I was making friends through work that way.
-Running 7 miles at 7am “7 at 7” is also how I met my fiancé.
+Running 7 miles at 7 AM — “7 at 7” — is also how I met my fiancé.

-In 2017 I moved to the north end of Boston, farther away from my gym/sanctuary.
-I have vivid memories of waking up when it was still dark, to run a mile to my bike, to bike 2 miles, to arrive at a gym where I could do a HIIT workout with my favorite instructor. it wasn’t necessarily her fire workout that got me out of bed, but pushing myself mentally and physically through the morning, when most were still turning in their beds.
+In 2017 I moved to the North End of Boston, farther away from my gym/sanctuary.
+I have vivid memories of waking up when it was still dark, running a mile to my bike, biking 2 miles, all before finally arriving at a gym where I could do a HIIT workout with my favorite instructor.
+It wasn’t necessarily her fire workout that got me out of bed, but the act of pushing myself mentally and physically through the morning, when most were still turning in their beds.

-Ever since getting a dog (Buckwheat) I’ve relished our walks.
-If you have a dog (or a child), you know how a walk is with them - stopping every now and then to smell things, pick up things, and look around.
-It’s helped me develop greater patience and appreciation for simply being present - no need to rush around.
+Ever since getting a dog (Buckwheat), I’ve relished our walks.
+If you have a dog (or a child), you know how a walk is with them — stopping every now and then to smell things, pick up things, and look around.
+It’s helped me develop greater patience and appreciation for simply being present — no need to rush around.

 ## 5. Fuel with food